theohbrothers/PSModulePublisher/README.md

 #### Commands

-To perform the project's build, test, and publish steps for a given module, simply define applicable [environment variables](#environment-variables-1) for a given PowerShell module project before executing the cmdlet.
+To perform the project's build, test, and publish steps for a given Powershell module, simply define applicable [environment variables](#environment-variables-1) for the project before executing the cmdlet.

 ```powershell
 # Process applicable environment variables